 “Yeah, but not in the theater.
 They came out before I was born, obviously.
 For the 20th anniversary, they’re showing the trilogy all across America, over the Christmas weekend.”

 This was another half-truth.
 It was true that The Fellowship of the Ring had been released in late December of 2001, followed by The Two Towers in the same month of 2002; and then The Return of the King in 2003.
 It was true that Mike Hopper had missed all of those theatrical outings, but not because he hadn’t been born yet.
-He had simply been too young for them.
-He first saw the films when he was ten years old, in 2004, and he had watched the extended DVDs all in a single day.
+He had been too young for them.
+He first saw the films the following year in 2004, when he was ten years old, and he had watched the extended DVDs all in a single day.
 It was one of the best days of his life, seeing the best story of all time done justice in eleven hours.
 But he had always wanted to see Jackson’s films in the theater, on a huge screen with strong surround sound.

 This was the reason for his detour.
 Before killing Morgred, he wanted them all to see The Lord of the Rings.
 To color their act of saving the world in bold hues; to lend their mission a drama of epic proportions; and to taste pure magic at the age of twelve, when magic was still in reach.
 He had known nothing of magic or friendship in his current life.

 “So you want to see it again?” asked Mike Wheeler.

 “Oh yeah.
 I want to see it again.
 Just wait until you guys see it.
 It’s going to blow your minds.”